Milligan White Family History

 Moving to Bentinck Township, Grey County

 In 1853 James and William went further north from Nichol Township to the Huron District, also referred to as the “Queen’s Bush”, which had been opened to settlement six years previously.
 The Durham Road was put through in 1848 but was only a blazed trail until 1851, when it became Concession 1.
 The Milligan brothers obtained lots 18 and 19, Concession 4, North of the Durham Road, in Bentinck Township.
-When James and William obtained their free grants, they probably went through the following procedure:
+When James and William obtained their free grants, they went through the following or a similar procedure:

 “[A] settler first went to the Crown Lands Agent in Durham, where he was given a list of the open lots.
 Then he left Durham with his list and a pack of provisions.
 He followed the blazed trail through the woods, sleeping at night in the open, made his selection, and returned to Durham to have his claim registered, and taken off the free list.
 The conditions of free grant lots were: Settler must be at least eighteen years of age; be able to show proof of means of providing for himself until the produce of his land would maintain him; one to three months to make a start on a log shanty at least 18 x 24 feet; continuous settlement; and twelve acres of land to be cleared in four years (Robertson, 1971).”

-James bought Lots 18 and 19 in 1853 but assigned his interest in the lands to his father Robert Milligan in 1855.
+James bought Lots 18 and 19 in 1853 because he was of age.
+He assigned his interest in the lands to his father Robert Milligan in 1855.
 Robert received letters patent (official recognition of title to the property) in 1864.
 It was not uncommon for letters patent to be assigned so long after the fact.
 In 1855 Robert, Sarah and daughters Margaret and Sarah followed James and William to Bentinck Township.
 According to Margaret Milligan Mervyn’s obituary in 1932, it was no easy task to move to the strange new township.
 Margaret, age 11, was required to drive a herd of seven cattle and two pigs to the lot in Bentinck.
 The Saugeen River was in flood and the animals had to be driven through the water.
 Lot 18 was bisected by the River Styx, a tributary of the Saugeen.
 A temporary dwelling was erected by the Styx and later a substantial log building was built.These two photos show the original log house as it stood on lot 18 and then rebuilt on a cousin’s lot in Normanby Township in the 1980s.
 The solid oak logs were in excellent shape except for the bottom round.

 milliganhomestdurhamoncabin1